Skew-Brauer graph algebras: Skew-Brauer graph algebras of finite representation type

-\begin{proof} By Lemma \ref{lema: distiguished vertices}, the skew-Brauer graph $\Gamma^{\times}$ has exactly one distinguished vertex, let $v^{\times}$ be such vertex and let $u$ be the non-distinguished vertex of $\Gamma^{\times}$ that shares an edge with $v^{\times}$.
-Since $\Gamma^{\times}$ has exactly one distinguished vertex, there are exactly two distinguished cycles in $Q_{\Gamma^{\times}}$ induced by the edges attached to $u$.
+\begin{proof} By Lemma \ref{lema: distiguished vertices}, the skew-Brauer graph $\Gamma^{\times}$ has exactly one special vertex, let $v^{\times}$ be such vertex and let $u$ be the non-special vertex of $\Gamma^{\times}$ that shares an edge with $v^{\times}$.
+Since $\Gamma^{\times}$ has exactly one special vertex, there are exactly two special cycles in $Q_{\Gamma^{\times}}$ induced by the edges attached to $u$.
 These cycles share all arrows except two, having the following diagram.

 We notice that vertices $a_1^+$ and $a_1^-$ have exactly one arrow ending and one arrow starting at them, a property that is not allowed in the quivers of trivial extension of iterated tilted algebras of Dynkin type $\mathbb{E}$, see \cite[Section 3]{F99} for a complete list of quivers of trivial extension of iterate tilted algebras of Dynkin type. \end{proof}